plusserver/docs/content/en/cloudhub/step-by-step-guide/order-wizards/keycloak/keycloak.md

 ## Introduction

-Welcome to the order wizard of the Keycloak.
+Welcome to the Keycloak order wizard.
 Here it is described which configuration options are available and how a new Keycloak can be ordered.

 In the following we guide you step by step through the ordering process and explain the individual selection options and input fields.